![]() |

 Caryophyllaceae ~ Pink Family

-Cat's-ear ~ a weed (or wildflower or herb).
-For a description and photo of the seedling, see the Weed Identification Chart
+Cat's-ear ~ Hypochoeris.
+A weed (or wildflower or herb).
+For a description and photo of the flower and seedling, see the Weed Identification Chart.

 Celery Family ~ Apiaceae (formerly Umbelliferae)

-Chickweed ~ a weed (or wildflower or herb).
-For a description and photo of the seedling, see the Weed Identification Chart
+Chickweed ~ Stelleria media.
+A weed (or wildflower or herb).
+For a description and photo of the flower and seedling, see the Weed Identification Chart.

 Class ~ the main division in the classification of flowering plants.
 See Classification of Plants.